Chart Color Schemes

 Winston Hills's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-The most prevalent medical conditions were arthritis and asthma, affecting 7.7% and 6.9% of residents respectively.
-About 70.8% reported being completely free from medical ailments, compared to 79.0% across Greater Sydney.
-Winston Hills had a higher proportion of residents aged 65 and over at 20.4% (2,472 people), compared to 12.5% in Greater Sydney.
+The rate of private health cover is very high in Winston Hills, at approximately 57% (around 7,035 people), compared to 54.7% across Greater Sydney.
+The most prevalent medical conditions in the area are arthritis and asthma, affecting 7.7% and 6.9% of residents respectively.
+Approximately 70.8% of Winston Hills residents report being completely free from medical ailments, compared to 79.0% in Greater Sydney.
+The area has a higher proportion of residents aged 65 and over, with 20.5%, or about 2,511 people, compared to the 12.5% in Greater Sydney.

 Frequently Asked Questions - Health